blur-network/blur/README.md

 ## Mining on Windows

+Download the <a href="https://github.com/blur-network/blur/releases">latest release</a> and install required dependencies.
+Copy and paste the following:

+` pacman -S mingw-w64-x86_64-toolchain make mingw-w64-x86_64-cmake mingw-w64-x86_64-boost mingw-w64-x86_64-openssl mingw-w64-x86_64-zeromq mingw-w64-x86_64-libsodium`

-Download the <a href="https://github.com/blur-network/blur/releases">latest release</a> and open your Downloads folder in your File Explorer.
+Open your Downloads Library in your File Explorer.
 Extract the executables from the compressed archive, and navigate to the folder that you just extracted.

 Start the daemon by double-clicking the `blurd.exe` file.